fuse-fonts/adobe-cep-polyfill/README.md

 # adobe-cep-polyfill
-Polyfills the CEPEngine global variables―allowing your plugin to run in the browser
+Polyfills the CEPEngine global variables―allowing your plugin to run in the browser.

 # Installation